alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 ### Volumes

-* Mount a volume by running:
+* Mount your current directory as a volume to the container by running:

 ```shell
 $mac docker run -it --rm -v $(pwd):/app ruby:2.6.3 bash